 First let me say, it took me years to understand why I do this, why photography?
-I understand that I use this gift I was given of seeing beautiful light and capturing life within it, so that I can give people tangible keepsakes.
+I know that I use this gift I was given of seeing beautiful light and capturing life within it so that I can give people tangible keepsakes.
 I also understand that the photos might not be fully appreciated until time has passed, perhaps years.
-But I’m okay with that, it’s an informal agreement I have with photography: I know my work (your photographs) will become priceless over time.
-I’m honored to be part of that process, because someday 100 years from now someone in your family will have your photos.
+But I’m okay with this agreement I have with photography: I know my work (your photographs) will become priceless over time.
+I’m honored to be part of that process because someday 100 years from now someone in your family will have your photos.
 They’ll turn them over in their hands to see what’s written on the back (that’s what we do, right?) and they’ll know they’re holding pieces of history that are beyond price.
 I know this because I’ve experienced it.
 I am the keeper of the tangible memories in my family.

 Looking back, I see that my path to photography started when I was a child.
-I was raised in a home that subscribed to National Geographic magazine so I was saturated with good photography.
+I was raised in a home that subscribed to National Geographic magazine, so I was saturated with good photography.
 I traveled with my parents to many of the places I saw in those magazines.
-When I was in high school I went in Europe with my mom, my best friend and her mom.
+When I was in high school, I went to Europe with my best friend and our parents.
 Her dad – who was a professional photographer – had given her one of his old cameras to use on the trip.
 As I watched her taking pictures, I had an overwhelming feeling that someday I would be a photographer.
 I’ve never forgotten that moment.

 Ansel Adams said:

 “We don’t make a photograph just with a camera; we bring to the act of photography all the books we have read, the movies we have seen, the music we have heard, the people we have loved.” -Ansel Adams

 To that, I will add, and the depths to which I feel joy, sorrow, loss, and love.
 The longer I live and see the world in all its tainted glory the more I appreciate life, the raggedness of the rough edges, the sweetness of the small moments.